MindClaw332/LearningCandCPP/notes/C++ notes/learncpp.com notes/variables.md

 we can however deal with this in version 17

 Code is read more often than it is written, so any time saved while writing the code is time that every reader, including future you, will waste while reading it.
 If you’re looking to write code faster, use your editor’s auto-complete feature.

+VARIABLES SHOULD BE DEFINED AS CLOSE TO THEIR FIRST USE AS POSSIBLE